A neural network-based approach to hybrid systems identification for control: Introduction

 \subsection{Summary of contribution}

-Following from our recent work \cite{fabiani2023reliably,fabiani2022neural}, in this paper we take a \gls{NN}-based approach to the problem of system identification for control.
+Following our recent contributions \cite{fabiani2023reliably,fabiani2022neural}, in this paper we take a \gls{NN}-based approach to the problem of system identification for control.
 In particular, we wish to answer the following question: given $N$ (state-input)-successor state samples $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$, how can we obtain a descriptive system model that is also suitable for optimal control design?
-While the meaning of the terms ``descriptive'' and ``suitable'' will be clarified later in the paper, we summarize the contribution as follows: \begin{enumerate} \item We employ a \gls{NN}-based method to obtain a hybrid system with continuous \gls{PWA} dynamics from available data.
-In particular, the proposed \gls{NN} is characterized by a simple architecture, and its output is differentiable \gls{wrt} the \gls{NN}'s parameters; \item Given its end-to-end trainability, a careful choice of some weights of the \gls{NN} allows us to produce a hybrid dynamics model with a specific structure.
-We then show that the latter can be controlled (locally) optimally by solving the \gls{KKT} conditions of the underlying finite horizon \gls{OCP}; \item Extensive numerical simulations show that, as a \gls{NN}-based identification procedure, our technique has very similar performance compared to the state-of-the-art of hybrid system identification methods. \end{enumerate}
+While the meaning of ``descriptive'' and ``suitable'' will be clarified later in the paper, we summarize the contribution as follows: \begin{enumerate} \item We employ a \gls{NN}-based method to obtain a hybrid system with continuous \gls{PWA} dynamics from available data.
+The simple \gls{NN} architecture we adopt combines an OptNet layer \cite{amos2017optnet,amos2018differentiable} and an affine one, and results in a differentiable output \gls{wrt} the \gls{NN}'s parameters; \item Given its end-to-end trainability, we show that a careful choice of some weights of the \gls{NN} allows us to produce a hybrid dynamics model with a specific structure.
+By relying on the results in \cite{hempel2017strong}, we then establish that the latter can be controlled (locally) optimally by solving the \gls{KKT} conditions of the underlying \gls{OCP}; \item Extensive numerical simulations show that, as a \gls{NN}-based identification procedure, our technique has very similar performance compared to the state-of-the-art of hybrid system identification methods. \end{enumerate}